Vitorbnc/casinha/README.md

 ### WARNING:
 - Some projects involve Class IV lasers and High Voltage.
 Always use adequate protection equipment.
 I will not be held responsible for any damage or injury.
 - I'm Brazilian, so most instructions of unpublished stuff will be in Portuguese.
-Portuguese is a beautiful and rich language, consider learning it some day if you have the chance.
+Portuguese is a beautiful and rich language, give it a shot if you have the chance.
 - Some projects contain third party content (like snapshots of webpages or documents written together with colleagues), please do not use these without permission.
 Just ask me if in doubt about a specific case.